Circle actions and geometric quantisation: The Bohr-Sommerfeld condition

-Now supposing that $Q(\gamma)=1$ for any loop on a connected component of a leaf $\ell$ of $P$, for any point $p\in\ell$ and a nonzero $s_p\in L_p$ (the fibre of $L$ over $p$) it is possible to define a nonzero section $s$ over $\ell$ by parallel transport, i.e.: $s(q)=\Pi_{\gamma_1}(s_p)$, where $\gamma_1$ is any curve connecting $p$ and $q\in\ell$.
-The section is well-defined because if $\gamma_2$ is another curve connecting $p$ and $q$, and $\gamma$ the loop formed by composing $\gamma_2$ and $\gamma_1^{-1}$, The parallel transport respects the hermitian product, and this guarantees that the section defined in this way is nonzero. $\blacksquare$ There is a stronger characterisation for the Bohr-Sommerfeld leaves in the case of integrable systems.
+Now, supposing that ${hol_{\nabla^\omega}(\gamma)}=1$ for any loop on a connected component of a leaf $\ell$ of $\mathcal{P}$, for any point $p\in\ell$ and a nonzero $s_p\in L_p$ (the fibre of $L$ over $p$) it is possible to define a nonzero section $s$ over $\ell$ by parallel transport: i.e. $s(q)=\Pi_{\gamma_1}(s_p)$, where $\gamma_1$ is any curve connecting $p$ and $q\in\ell$.
+The section is well-defined because if $\gamma_2$ is another curve connecting $p$ and $q$, and $\gamma$ the loop formed by composing $\gamma_2$ and $\gamma_1^{-1}$, The parallel transport respects the hermitian product, and this guarantees that the section defined in this way is nonzero. $\blacksquare$ For the example \ref{cilindro}, Bohr-Sommerfeld leaves are circles of integral height.
+Similarly for the complex plane, endowed with the canonical symplectic structure and a polarisation induced by a circle action.